The Tyranny of Dreams

 *

-The connective equivalent of architective layers is the order of the connective's patterns, and each object added to the connective contributes a new order to its patterning.
+The connective equivalent of architective layers is the order of a connective's patterns, and each object added to the connective contributes a new order to its patterning.

 *